ligurio/swebok-v3/1_software_requirements.md

 tools for modeling and tools for managing requirements.
 Requirements management tools typically support a range of activities - including documentation, tracing, and change management and have had a significant impact on practice.
-Indeed, tracing and change management are really only prac- ticable if supported by a tool.
+Indeed, tracing and change management are really only practicable if supported by a tool.
 Since requirements management is fundamental to good requirements practice, many organizations have invested in requirements management tools, although many more manage their requirements in more ad hoc